 First, let’s talk about minimalism

 I’ve always liked this definition of minimalism best: “Have nothing in your house that you do not know to be useful, or believe to be beautiful.”
-My interpretation of this rule: have the very best things in your home.
+My interpretation of this rule is to have the very best things in your home.
 The best things don’t need to be replaced often (if ever, for some things), and they’re perfect registry items because they’re the kind of thing we wouldn’t buy on our own.

 Below is a sample from our list.

-Category One: Nicer versions of things we already own
+1. Nicer versions of things we already own

-Included: an awesome steamer, a saucepan that sits under the steamer, big stainless steel frying pan with lid, little stainless steel frying pan, a teeny tiny saucepan, and a 3-quart simmering saucepan.
+We figured it was probably time to replace the pots and pans we’d had since college.
+We registered for a line that would replace almost all of our pots and pans.
+Included: a steamer, a saucepan that sits under the steamer, big stainless steel frying pan with lid, little stainless steel frying pan, a teeny tiny saucepan and a 3-quart simmering saucepan.

 Fancy wine glasses